MikkoVihtakari/BioticExplorer/README.md

 ### Troubles getting R/RStudio/devtools to recognize Rtools on Windows?

-This is a common problem on IMR Windows computers and can now be avoided by installing binary version of the package (see above).
-If you want to get the R++ compiler to run on your machine, you need to install Rtools (only under Windows - the compiler is installed on Unix machines).
+This is a common problem on IMR Windows computers and can now be avoided by installing a binary version of the RstoxData package (see above).
+If you want to get the R++ compiler to run on your machine, you need to install Rtools (only under Windows - the compiler is already installed on Unix machines).
 When you install Rtools, make sure to tick the ["edit the system PATH" option](http://stat545.com/packages01_system-prep.html).
 Restart RStudio, load devtools (`library(devtools)`) and see what `find_rtools()` returns (should be TRUE).
-These issues are often caused because the development software for R (Rtools and pkgbuild) drag behind the R releases on Windows (see [here](https://github.com/r-lib/devtools/issues/1772)).
+There are numerous reported issues when trying to get the compiler to work.
+These issues are often caused because the development software for R (Rtools and pkgbuild) drag behind the R releases on Windows.
+See [here](https://github.com/r-lib/devtools/issues/1772), [here](https://stackoverflow.com/questions/51830648/rstudio-not-finding-rtools), and [here](https://stackoverflow.com/questions/33103203/rtools-is-not-being-detected-from-rstudio).
+Also setting `options(buildtools.check = NULL)` in RStudio sometimes works.

 ## Usage